Written by: Kaleido

 Between changing diapers and adjusting to sleepless nights, not all new parents may feel up to learning about a financial product.
-A simple solution is to take the initiative of shopping around in the last couple of months before you give birth.
-Most RESP foundations will be happy to send a scholarship plan representative to your home—at your convenience–who will go over the various products and advise you in selecting a plan suited to your needs.
+A simple solution is to take the initiative of shopping around for an RESP in the last couple of months before the birth.
+Most RESP providers will be happy to send a scholarship plan representative to your home—at your convenience—to go over the various products and advise you in selecting a plan suited to your needs.

-Financial planning is always easier when one is well-rested and has time to read about the different products available on the market to make a well-informed decision.
+Financial planning is always easier when you’re well rested and have time to read about the different products available on the market to make an informed decision.

 Once you have chosen a product and subscribed to your plan, the rest takes care of itself.
 Your plan will take effect as soon as your child is born, and only at that time will your RESP contributions begin.
-You can then focus all your attention on baby cooing and showering your little angel with love, while knowing that his future is well-planned for.
+You can then focus all your attention on baby cooing and showering your little angel with love, knowing that you’re making the right plans for their future.

-The only information you will be required to provide is you and your baby’s social insurance numbers (SINs) in the twelve months following your plan’s effective date.
-This information is necessary for your plan to be registered with the Canada Revenue Agency and for your child’s eligibility to the generous government grants, such as the Canada Education Savings Grant (CESG) and the Canada Learning Bond (CLB).
-Several provincial governments also offer a grant; in Quebec, the government provides the Quebec Education Savings Incentive (QESI).
-These grants could increase your savings by 30% to 60 %, an amount totalling up to $12,800 per child!*
+The only information you will be required to provide is your and your baby’s social insurance numbers (SINs) in the 24 months following your plan’s effective date.
+This information is necessary for your plan to be registered with the Canada Revenue Agency and for your child to be eligible for generous government grants, such as the Canada Education Savings Grant (CESG) and the Canada Learning Bond (CLB).
+Several provincial governments also offer grants.
+The Quebec government offers the Quebec Education Savings Incentive (QESI).
+These grants could increase your savings by 30% to 60 %, an amount that could be as high as $12,800* more per child!

 Learning about RESPs doesn’t have to be a stressful or strenuous task.
 An easy and entertaining way to incorporate a little financial planning in your pregnancy is to have a scholarship plan representative attend your baby shower to make a short presentation or give a fun quiz.
 Your friends may have smart questions you hadn’t thought of or personal experiences to share.